CanDIG/candig_tyk/docs/flask_deployment.rst

 Installation
 ************

 Modified from the ga4gh documentation files.
-These steps outline a production deployment of the CanDIG ga4gh-server running on Apache and mod_wsgi.
+These steps outline a production deployment of the CanDIG candig-server running on Apache and mod_wsgi.
 The configuration files included here are also modified to support the CanDIG architecture which includes Tyk and Keycloak.

+Please note that you need to have python 3.6.x available to install the candig-server successfully.

 --------------------
 Deployment on Apache